Personalized Insights

 Usability testing

-The prototype was tested by the Product Manager, five members of the Customer Success team, and reviewed by the design team for additional feedback on visuals and UI.
+The prototype was tested by the Product Manager, 5 members of the Customer Success team, and reviewed by the design team for additional feedback on visuals and UI.

 Effectiveness